Campbell River, British Columbia: History

-The first settlers known in the area were members of the Island Comox and related Coast Salish peoples.
-During the 18th century, a migration of Kwakwaka'wakw (Kwak'wala-speaking) people of the Wakashan cultural and linguistic group migrated south from the area of Fort Rupert.
-Establishing themselves in the Campbell River area, they enslaved and later absorbed the Comox.
+The first settlers known in the area were members of the Kʼómoks (Island Comox) and related Coast Salish peoples.
+During the 18th century, a migration of Kwakwakaʼwakw (Kwakʼwala-speaking) people of the Wakashan linguistic and cultural group migrated south from the area of Fort Rupert.
+Establishing themselves in the Campbell River area, they enslaved and later absorbed the Kʼómoks.
 These newcomers became infamous as raiders of the Coast Salish peoples farther south, who are known to history as the Euclataws (also spelled Yucultas), a variant on the Laich-kwil-tach, Lekwiltok or Legwildok, which is their name for themselves.
-There are two subdivisions of this group, also known as the Southern Kwakiutl: the Wekayi or Weiwaikai of the Cape Mudge Indian Band on Quadra Island and the Weiwaikum of the Campbell River Band located in and around the city of Campbell River.
+There are two subdivisions of this group, also known as the Southern Kwakiutl: the Wekayi or Weiwaikai of the We Wai Kai Nation (Cape Mudge Indian Band) on Quadra Island and the Weiwaikum of the Campbell River Band located in and around the city of Campbell River.

 Captain George Vancouver reached Campbell River in 1792 aboard the ships HMS Discovery and HMS Chatham.
 The channel between Quadra Island and Campbell River is named Discovery Passage after HMS Discovery.
 The captain and his botanist, Mr Archibald Menzies, encountered a small tribe of 350 natives who spoke the Salish language.
-A Lekwiltok war party, heavily armed with European rifles, paddled south from Johnstone Strait in the middle of the 19th century and were in control of the area when HMS Plumper came through on a cartography mission under Captain George Henry Richards around 1859.
+A Laich-kwil-tach war party, heavily armed with European rifles, paddled south from Johnstone Strait in the middle of the 19th century and were in control of the area when HMS Plumper came through on a cartography mission under Captain George Henry Richards around 1859.
 Dr Samuel Campbell was the ship surgeon, and historians believe his name was given to the river by Richards.
 The community took the name "Campbell River" when its post office was constructed in 1907.
 Likewise, the name of HMS Discoverys First Lieutenant Zachary Mudge is preserved in the nearby Cape Mudge.

-Sports fishermen travelled to the area as early as the 1880s, especially after the tales from anglers such as Sir Richard Musgrave and Sir John Rogers.
+Sport fishermen travelled to the area as early as the 1880s, especially after the tales from anglers such as Sir Richard Musgrave and Sir John Rogers.
 The formation of the Campbell River Tyee Club in 1924, over concern regarding over-fishing of the salmon stocks, served to popularize the area among fishermen.
 E.P.
 Painter, for instance, moved to Campbell River the following year and opened his Painter's Lodge in 1929.
-Painter's Lodge attracted clientele from Hollywood and regular patrons included Bob Hope and Bing Crosby.
+Painter's Lodge attracted clientèle from Hollywood and regular patrons included Bob Hope and Bing Crosby.
 Commercial fishing was a large industry for many years.
 The town's magistrate Roderick Haig-Brown purchased a fishing cabin on Campbell River and wrote a number of books on fly fishing for both sport fishermen and conservationists.

 Industrial logging took off in the 1920s with Merrill Ring and Company, Bloedel, Stewart and Welch and Comox Logging.
 A large forest fire started near Buttle Lake and burned much of the valley in 1938.
 Rock Bay, Menzies Bay, and Englewood all were big logging camps.